vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/4_HIS_IMPORTANCE_AND_INFLUENCE.md

 S. S. Vi., P. 14.
 "Etat Spanda Nirnaye nirākāňkṣam mayaiva nirnītam."

 S. S. Vi., P. 129.
 7. PRATYABHIJÑA HRDAYA.
 8. COMMENTARY ON THE ABOVE.
 9. SIVA SUTRA VIMARṣINI.
 10. VIVRTI ON THE STAVA CINTAMAŅI.
 11. UTPALA STOTRĀVALI TIKĀ.
-12. PARĀ PRAVEŠIKĀ.
+12. PARĀ PRAVEśIKĀ.
 13. TIKĀ ON SAMBA PANCASIKĀ

 14. A COMMENTARY ON THE KRAMA SŪTRA.
 Of this we know only from the following reference in Maheśvarānanda's commentary on his own Mahārtha Mañjarī, P. 166: